liii-p/contact-app/README.md

 ### Testing

 I decided to add some test suites to this tech test with React Testing Library and Jest.
 Since I am using Next js, and subsequently the Next js 'App Router', I encountered an error whenever I tried to run a test: "invariant expected app router to be mounted".
 I struggled with this error for a while, looking at various threads and discussions as well as countless tutorials.
-Since I use Microsoft Edge, once fateful search on bing produced a response from MS Copilot (AI) which finally ended my struggles.
-I set up the **mocks**/next/navigation.js and added the code recommended by Copilot and finally the useRouter was being mocked properly and the error was finally gone.
-I always tread carefully with AI and tend to only use code from AI as a last resort (like in this instance).
+It was a challenge to understand how to properly mock the app router, but eventually I found a suitable solution.

+For the server, tests are included for get all and create.
+The models are not being tested separately as they are inherently tested with the controller.
+For the client, tests are included for the home page and thank you page.

 ## Tech